 - Beach Fire Permits are issued until 5 pm the DAY OF the burn.
+There are no exceptions.

-- The Beach Fire permit applicant must be at least 18 years old and be a current Brevard County resident - holding a current Driver's License or state issued I.D.
+- The Beach Fire permit applicant must be at least 18 years old and be a current Brevard County resident - holding a current Driver's License or state-issued I.D.

-Where to Obtain a Beach Fire Permit?
+Where to purchase a Beach Fire Permit?

 - Create an Account or Login to your existing Account.